2018- 2019 Flu Season

-The Vermilion County Health Department will be offering the vaccine for the 2017-2018 Flu Season.
-Our regularly scheduled clinics are over, but you can still come in to get your flu shot as a walk-in while supplies last.
+The Vermilion County Health Department will be offering the vaccine for the 2018-2019 Flu Season.

 The upcoming season’s flu vaccine will protect against the influenza viruses that research indicates will be most common during the season.

 For more information about the 2018-2019 Flu Virus – please check the CDC website: FAQ: 2018-2019 Influenza Season

 - Get your flu shot every year.
 While the flu shot isn’t always a match, your chances of getting the flu decrease and severity of the flu should you get it can also be decreased.

 - Wash your hands with warm water and soap.
 Use Hand Sanitizer when you are unable to wash your hands.